Phantom Sponges: Exploiting Non-Maximum Suppression to Attack Deep Object Detectors: Evaluation

-By visually examining the UAPs (\eg Figure~\ref{fig:differntalpha}), it is possible to see that the attack learns the most common areas in the natural images in which objects appear, \ie when setting $\alpha=1$ (preservation component deactivated) objects are added all over the image, and when setting $\alpha<1$ the center of the perturbed image remains un-attacked.
-This is an outcome we expected, since there are naturally fewer objects in these areas (where we would usually find a sky, road, or sidewalk in the autonomous driving domain).

-Furthermore, we also observed that from a certain $\alpha$ value ($\sim < 0.65$), the loss function strongly favors the preservation of the objects in the original image, \ie the balance between the loss's two components in such a way that any small change influencing the final predicted objects in the original image increases the overall loss value, resulting an unsuccessful attack.
+By visually examining the UAPs presented in Figure~\ref{fig:differntalpha}, we can see that when setting $\lambda_3>0$ ($\lambda_1<1$), the attack detects areas in the original images where objects commonly appear, forcing the perturbation to add candidates on the image's sides while the center of the perturbed image remains unattacked.
+In contrast, when setting $\lambda_3=0$, candidates are added all over the image.
+This is an expected outcome, since there are naturally fewer objects in these areas (where we would usually find the sky, a road, or a sidewalk in the autonomous driving domain).
+Furthermore, we can see that below a certain $\lambda_1$ value, the loss function strongly favors the preservation of the detection of the objects in the original image, resulting in an unsuccessful attack, \ie, the UAP remains unchanged, and no ``phantom" objects are added (different hyperparameter configurations causing this behavior can be seen in Table~\ref{table:epsilon}).

+\textbf{Effectiveness of the UAP with different $\lambda_2$ values.} As mentioned in Section~\ref{sec:method}, minimizing the IoU between the candidates processed by the NMS results in fewer discarded candidates in each iteration, causing the NMS to perform more iterations.
+Therefore, we evaluated the effectiveness of the bounding box area loss component on three different $\lambda_2$ values.
+By examining the results (Table ~\ref{table:epsilon}), we can see that when comparing UAPs with similar $\vert F(\mathcal{C}')\vert$ this component increases the processing time of the NMS.
+However, the use of an overly large $\lambda_2$ value may decrease the number of candidates processed by the NMS.
+We believe this occurs, because the attack is unable to decrease the bounding box area appropriately for a large number of candidates and consequently is unable to decrease the total loss value.
+Therefore, fewer candidates are passed to the NMS.

+Another interesting observation is that increasing the $\lambda_2$ value enables the $\lambda_3$ value to be increased without disrupting the balance between the max-objects and IoU loss components.
+We can see that the use of a large value for $\lambda_2$ (=20) allows the $\lambda_3$ value to increase to 0.5 and results in a UAP with an high recall value (80.3\%).

+\textbf{Vanilla NMS vs. coordinate trick NMS.} Since we aim to perform a generic attack that will successfully exhaust the NMS algorithm, we examine its effectiveness on two different versions of the algorithm: vanilla and coordinate trick.
+Figure~\ref{fig:vanilla_vs_coord} shows the large differences in the \textit{vanilla} version's running times for UAPs that were created using the targeted and non-targeted version of the attack.
+The \textit{vanilla} version's running time increases in the targeted setting dramatically compared to the non-targeted setting, whereas the \textit{coordinate trick} version's running time remains largely unchanged in both versions.
+We can also see that the running times of the \textit{vanilla} and \textit{coordinate trick} implementations are very similar for the targeted attack.